PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 - Route guards: https://jacobneterer.medium.com/angular-authentication-securing-routes-with-route-guards-2be6c51b6a23
   - Once logged in, register and login should not be available.
   - Main content requires to be logged in.
+- Keep the favorite language (or the one selected before login / register) in state, use it to fill the favorite language field default value on registration.